No. 18 Syracuse remains unbeaten, beats NC State 24-9

 UP NEXT

-North Carolina State: The Wolfpack have a bye before hosting Virginia Tech on Thursday night, Oct.
+North Carolina State: The Wolfpack have a bye before hosting Virginia Tech on Oct.
 27.